NVIDIA/numba-cuda/docs/source/user/installation.rst

 -------------

 Numba-CUDA uses the `NVIDIA CUDA Python bindings <https://nvidia.github.io/cuda-python/>`_ for interacting with the CUDA Driver API.
-The legacy ctypes bindings and the ``NUMBA_CUDA_USE_NVIDIA_BINDING`` environment variable have been removed.
+Numba-CUDA previously provided its own internal ctypes-based bindings; the public APIs exposing those bindings are kept for compatibility, but if you need to interact directly with the CUDA Driver or other CUDA libraries we recommend using the `cuda-python <https://nvidia.github.io/cuda-python/>`_ package directly.

 .. _cudatoolkit-lookup: